DomZem/nextjs-panel-admin/README.md

 - [x] Feat: add saving columns order in local storage for dnd table
 - [ ] Fix: add clear option to filters
 - [ ] Fix: fix issue with clearing values in update form for nullable inputs
+- [ ] Fix: after add some fields to existing models, dragging columns is not possible